Pope Issues New Edict Requiring Vatican Officials To Report Sex Abuse Allegations

 "The pope could force the church to permanently remove all guilty clerics.
 He is their superior and he doesn't need to model for them or coax them into following his example.
 It is reinforcing this fiction that the Holy See's control over clergy is limited to those who are citizens of the city-state," Doyle said.

-Additionally, Doyle said, relative to most developed countries the laws are weak.
+Additionally, Doyle said, relative to most developed countries the new policy is weak.
 "The only place this might look like progress is in certain countries in the developing world where they have yet to issue any policies at all."

 The U.S. Catholic Church, she said, has a one-strike policy, wherein guilty clergy are permanently removed from public ministry.
-In contrast, the law announced Friday says "the person convicted [of] having abused a child or a vulnerable person is removed from his duties and, at the same time, he is offered adequate support for psychological and spiritual rehabilitation, also for the purpose of social reintegration."
+In contrast, the policy announced Friday says "the person convicted [of] having abused a child or a vulnerable person is removed from his duties and, at the same time, he is offered adequate support for psychological and spiritual rehabilitation, also for the purpose of social reintegration."

 "It doesn't specify for how long or where he will go," Doyle said.